 Swagbucks

-If you’re asking how can teens make money without a job, Swagbucks can offer a way to earn some extra cash.
+If you’re asking how can teens make money without a job, Swagbucks (Ages 13+) can offer a way to earn some extra cash.
 Earn points by searching the web, shopping online, watching videos, or answering surveys.
-You can redeem points for Paypal cash or gift cards to your favorite stores.
+You can redeem points gift cards to your favorite stores.

 Video editing

-There are plenty of opportunities to make money in the local area by offering a useful service, for instance:
+There are also plenty of small business ideas for teens to make money in the local area by offering a useful service.
+For instance:

 Babysitting